smriti06-lab/CS489/README.md

 ## Acknowledgements

-We would like to thank Prof. Richard Mann and the TAs for Winter 2024 CS-489 Computational Audio course for giving us a chance and for mentoring us throughout the project timeline.
-Their feedbacks on our progress and submissions gave us insights into building the project.
+We would like to thank Prof. Richard Mann for giving us a chance and for mentoring us throughout the project timeline.
+His feedbacks on our progress and submissions gave us much needed insights into shaping the project.

 ## Contact